200Richa/200Richa/README.md

 - 🔭 I’m currently working on ...Web Development and Competitive coding
 - 🌱 I’m currently learning ...ARM Architecture, Opearting System Concepts
-- 👯 I’m looking to collaborate on ...Node-Js, Flask, Python and C++
+- 👯 I’m looking to collaborate on ...Node-Js, Flask, Python and C++, React
 - 🤔 I’m looking for help with ...Competitive Coding
 - 💬 Ask me about ...Anything
 - 📫 How to reach me: ...[My Portfolio](https://200richa.github.io/Portfolio/)